MrPowers/mungingdata/docs/pyspark/sparksession-getorcreate-getactivesession.md

   - "pyspark"
 ---

+# Creating and reusing the SparkSession with PySpark

 This post explains how to create a SparkSession with `getOrCreate` and how to reuse the SparkSession with `getActiveSession`.

 You need a SparkSession to read data stored in files, when manually creating DataFrames, and to run arbitrary SQL queries.